gloryofrobots/arza/README.md

 * Dynamic
 * Experimental and unique syntaxes (at least not known by me before)
 * Persistent data structures (lists, tuples, maps)
-* Pattern matching inspired by Erlang
+* Pattern matching inspired by Erlang and ML
 * Lexical clojures and lambdas
 * Usual number of primitives (if-else, let-in, try-catch)
 * User defined operators